Arnauld Mercier

-Arnauld Mercier (born 4 June 1972) is a French former football player and current manager, who is unemployed after last managing Waasland-Beveren.
+Arnauld Mercier (born 4 June 1972) is a French football manager and a former player.
+He is currently managing Olympic Charleroi.

 He spent most of his career playing in the French Ligue 2 and Championnat National, but had a spell in Italy where he played three seasons in Serie B. After his playing career, he became a coach, and managed RBDB and Seraing United.

 Playing career

 Born in Bayeux, Mercier began playing football for Ligue 2 side Rouen in 1990.
 After three seasons the club were relegated to the Championnat National, and he left for another third-tier club, Fécamp.
 Mercier spent three seasons with Fécamp and the following two with Valenciennes, continuing to play in the Championnat National.

 In 1998, Mercier moved to Italy, joining Serie A side Reggina.
 He was unable to work his way into the first team and went on loan to Serie B sides Andria, Savoia and Cosenza.
 Disappointed, he returned to France and played two more seasons for Valenciennes.